- Sleep Products

 In addition to loft, pillow shoppers should also take pillow composition into account.
 Some fill materials, such as buckwheat hulls, memory foam, and latex, provide consistent conforming and even support.
 Others, such as down and down alternative, tend to sink more, resulting in deeper conforming to some areas than others.

-For more information about choosing a pillow, please visit our Best Pillows guide.
+For more information about choosing a pillow, please visit our Best Pillows for Shoulder Pain guide.

 Most mattresses sold today come with a sleep trial, which allows customers to test out the mattress for a predetermined length of time.
 If they are dissatisfied with the mattress before the sleep trial ends, they may return the bed for a full or partial refund.
 Some brands also offer mattress exchanges during the sleep trial.